About

 Current Openings

-We seek a full-time 5th-8th Grade Art Teacher starting August 2025.
-At Seattle Girls’ School*, we use an experiential, joy-filled, inquiry-based approach.
-We seek teachers who are collaborative, flexible, and love learning and doing alongside middle school girls and gender nonconforming students.
+SGS seeks a full-time Math & Science teacher starting August 2026.
+At Seattle Girls’ School**, we use an experiential, joy-filled, inquiry-based approach.
+We seek teachers who are collaborative, flexible, and love learning and doing alongside middle school girls and gender expansive students.
 Teachers work collaboratively to write original curriculum (no textbooks here!) that is project-based and hands-on, and integrates anti-bias work into everything they do.

 Principal Duties and Responsibilities:

-• Build upon the existing curriculum to design innovative learning experiences that are motivating and relevant to middle school girls and gender expansive students.
+• Build upon the existing math and science curriculum to provide motivating and relevant learning experiences for middle school girls and gender expansive students.

 • Participate in a grade team by collaborating daily with grade level teachers to support interdisciplinary curriculum and logistics, including scheduling, events, trips (including a multi-day overnight trip), and student concerns.